-Use the spreadsheets compiled in 2011 as a template.
-Documents from last year are on file. After getting the guest list from the President-elect, mail invitations three weeks in advance of the tea.
+After getting the guest list from the President-elect, mail invitations three weeks in advance of the Tea.
 Generally, 50-60 people are invited, including past Presidents.
-RSVPs, regrets only should come to either executive assistant or president.
+RSVP regrets only should come to the administrative assistant.

-Work with President-elect to compile and label the packets.
-The packets should be ready to distribute at the Tea. MembershipCreate program for the Installation of Officers and the Memorial Hour, which are scheduled on the first Wednesday in May.
+Work with President-elect to compile and label the information.
+The information should be ready to distribute at the Tea. Work with Membership chair to create program for the Installation of Officers and the Memorial Hour, which are scheduled on the first Wednesday in May.

-Receive annual reports from committee chairs by May 1st.
+ Receive annual reports from committee chairs by May 1st.
 Follow up for those who have not turned in their reports.

+May

-There is a script on file for the Installation of Officers.
-May Make sure the room arrangements for the Byers Room and the Gallery are in order for the President’s Leadership Tea. Place informational packets for those department and committee chairs unable to attend the Leadership Tea.
+Deadline is the 10th for the June/July newsletter.

+ Send most recent member mailing address list to printer. Make sure the room arrangements for the Byers Room and the Gallery are in order for the President’s Leadership Tea. Place informational packets for those department and committee chairs unable to attend the Leadership Tea.

-Collect reservation checks from members for the Summer Card Party Collect reservation checks from members for the Summer Card Party.
+ Collect reservation checks from members for the Summer Card Party.

-June End of fiscal year.
+June End of fiscal year.
 Work with audit committee to purge files; shred discarded files.
-(Check on policy of shredding documents in financial policy.)Use slow time in May to organize online and paper files. ________________________________________________ Weekly Tasks  Call in or email the number of lunch reservations to the caterer every Tuesday morning during the Club year, October to May.  .  Set out the place cards for those sitting at the President’s table and for any departmental tables.  Make a bank deposit of any money collected during the week, by Friday of each week.  Keep active office files current, with paper and online documents filed.
-Following the club’s Records Retention Policy, remove older paper files as space requires and move them to the club archives.  Pay any invoices receivedPresident.
+(Check on policy of shredding documents in financial policy.)

+________________________________________________ Weekly Tasks  Call in or email the number of lunch reservations to the caterer every Tuesday morning during the Club year, October to May.  Set out the place cards for those sitting at the President’s table and for any departmental tables.  Make a bank deposit of any money collected during the week by Friday of each week.  Keep active office files current.
+Following the club’s Records Retention Policy, remove older paper files as space requires and move them to the club archives.  Pay any invoices received by preparing checks for President’s signature.

-Monthly Tasks  Newsletter article deadline is the 10th of the month. Call all those who are listed in the yearbook, under Newsletter, to help with the monthly mailings.
-Newsletter mailing deadline is approximately the 20th of month. Attend Finance Committee meetings.
-Come prepared to report final figures on any recently completed fundraising activities.  Print extra copies of the previous month’s executive committee and board minutes, to be distributed at each board meeting.  As Needed Tasks Upon request, do typing for department and committee chairs and club officers for club-related events and activities,. Keep club President informed of upcoming deadlines and annual responsibilities. Memorials: Send thank you letters to those who send memorial money to the club, and notify the families of the deceased with a list of contributors.
+Monthly Tasks Print the agendas for the monthly executive committee and board meetings. Print extra copies of the previous month’s executive committee and board minutes to be distributed at each board meeting.
+As Needed Tasks Upon request, do typing for department and committee chairs and club officers for club-related events and activities. Keep club President informed of upcoming deadlines and annual responsibilities. Memorials: Send thank you letters to those who send memorial money to the club, and notify the families of the deceased with a list of contributors.
 Take the names of the recently deceased off the luncheon and Membership lists.
-Keep track of the names of members who die during the club year and let the 2nd Vice-President know, so they may be honored at the Memorial Hour in May.  Print Receptionist book calendar pages. Update the Google Calendar and website with events and committees as you confirm the events. Use the checklist on file for processing new members.
-The cards are processed when the member joins. Give Preference Sheets from new members who join, to the chair of the Membership Committee, so that new members can be included immediately in club activities.  Chairs may sometimes contact you to send out postcards or email notifications for their department or committee meetings.
+Keep track of the names of members who die during the club year and let the 2nd Vice-President know so they may be honored at the Memorial Hour in May. Update the Google Calendar and website with events and committees as you confirm the events. Use the checklist on file for processing new members.

+ Chairs may sometimes contact AA to send out email notifications for their department or committee meetings.